M2Team/NanaBox/ReadMe.md

 Hyper-V Manager.

-NanaBox chooses Host Compute System API instead of Hyper-V WMI Providers because the author (Kenji Mouri) want to have portable virtual machine configurations and feel disgusting for registering virtual machine configurations into system.
+NanaBox chooses Host Compute System API instead of Hyper-V WMI Providers because the author (Kenji Mouri) wants to have portable virtual machine configurations and feels disgusting for registering virtual machine configurations into system.

-NanaBox chooses define own JSON-based virtual machine configurations format because Hyper-V's vmcx is a binary format and no documented format definitions from Microsoft.
+NanaBox chooses define own JSON-based virtual machine configurations format because Hyper-V's VMCX is a binary format and no documented format definitions from Microsoft.

 **All kinds of contributions will be appreciated.
 All suggestions, pull